Azure-Samples/AI-Video-Intelligence-Solution-Accelerator/edge-device/UsbCamera/readme.md

 ### Limitations
 The AI Video Camera Server sample code and does not include features needed for production
 including:
-* **Transport security:** The AI Video Camera Server serves images via gRPC over HTTP, but production servers will need mutually authenticated TLS.
-This feature is easy to add to gRPC.
+* **Transport security:** The AI Video Camera Server serves images over HTTP, but production servers will need mutually authenticated TLS.
+This feature is easy to add.
 * **Error recovery:** As sample code, AI Video Camera Server does only minimal error checking.
 * **Linux support:** Production scenarios will almost always have Camera Server equivalents running on Linux, but the AI Video Camera Server is currently Windows-only.